ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-input/readme.md

 ## Examples

-Example of a bare-bones input component, the user is passing in the `name` property for the input, which is used to reference form data after a form is submitted.
-The `label-caption` property is being passed in, which will be displayed as the label.
+Example of a bare-bones input component, the `name` property is passed in for the input, which is used to reference form data after a form is submitted.
+The `label-caption` property is being provided, which will be displayed as the label.
 By default, the `label-type` will be `default`, the `input-type` will be `text`, and the input will be set to `optional`.

 ```html
 <ontario-input name="ontario-text-input" label-caption="Ontario input"/></ontario-input>